-UserGems’ new signal, Champion Referrals, is turning one month old!
+UserGems' new signal, Champion Referrals, has been live for one month.
 Our sales and CS teams collaborated on two playbooks, generating 10 demos from Champion Referrals!
 Of those, we’re in the final sales stages with a couple of opportunities.

 What is the Champion Referral signal?